Preparing for your

 Selecting the colors of your outfit for your headshot is important.
 Color influences the mood/feeling within an image.
-Color can also highlight your physical attributes and helping to make you look look your best.
+Color can also highlight your physical attributes and help to make you look your best.
 The recommendations provided below can help you plan the look you want to present for your company and/or brand.

 Mid-tones (or jewel tones) are the preferred color choices for a headshot session.
 Jewel tones are preferred over light colors and/or flesh tones because jewel tones are darker, without being too dark, and add color.
 Jewel tones are also flattering for pretty much everyone.
 Jewel tones especially look great when they are matched to your eye color.
 Light tones and/or flesh colored tones are too light for headshots because they can reflect too much light within the image and can wash out a person’s skin tone.
 These include cream, beige, and pastels.

 Selecting Colors that Accentuate your Eyes

 - Brown eyes and blonde hair goes well with amethyst

 - Red hair can look amazing with emerald green

 - Gray hair: any jewel tone will look great, especially tones that match the color of your eyes